cfg2html/cfg2html/README.md

     cd cfg2html
     make help

-If you do not want to build cfg2html by your own, we have pre-build installations you can download from <http://www.cfg2html.com>
+If you do not want to build cfg2html by your own, we have pre-build installations that you can download from <http://www.cfg2html.com>

 ## Issue Tracker